Juan Jaramillo’s curiosity and humility have led to his success as well as the desire to help others.

 After His Family’s Support, An Opportunity to Pay It Forward

 Juan hopes to provide financial support to his family.
-He wants to relieve some of the burden on his father, who has been working construction for years.
+He wants to relieve some of the burdens from his father, who has been working construction for years.
 Since he was young, Juan was instilled with the idea that “family comes first.”
 His goal is to help his father take a rest and finally retire.

 “I am really excited that I am in the process of going into industry,” said Juan.
 “I can now help him (his father) out.”